MoeHdaib/Detecting-Covid-19-from-x-ray-images/README.md

 Read me:

-1-	Put all the code files in the same directory.
+*Put all the code files in the same directory.

-2-	First, you need to train the model by executing the train_covid19.py script with “python train_covid19.py --dataset dataset”
-(after you already downloaded tensorflow and keras on your computer)
+*First, you need to train the model by executing the train_covid19.py script with “python train_covid19.py --dataset dataset” (after you already downloaded tensorflow and keras on your computer)

 3-	After you execute it successfully (it will take some time) a new covid19.model file should appear in the directory file